Nandaka/PixivUtil2/readme.txt

 enableInfiniteLoop ==> Enable infinite loop for download by tags.
-                       Only applicable for download in descending order (newest first).
+                       Only applicable for download in descending order (newest first). verifyimage     ==> Do image and zip checking after download.
+Set the value to True to enable.

 =================================================================================
 = list.txt Format                                                               =